 If you are new to Joomla, you’ll need to learn how to use Joomla to be able to make websites.

-Learning how to use Joomla expands your knowledge in Joomla, not just that, but gives you a deep knowledge on how Joomla work and how to make websites in Joomla.
+Learning how to use Joomla expands your knowledge in Joomla, not just that, but gives you a deep knowledge on how Joomla works and how to make websites with Joomla.

 The backend of Joomla is made up of icons, this interface is called Graphical User Interface (GUI).
-With GUI, you’ll be able to learn and understand how to use Joomla (administrator).
+With GUI, you’ll be able to learn and understand how to use Joomla (administrator) easily.

 Graphical User Interface (GUI) is a type of interface that uses graphical icons to represent text or anything.

-This JovialGuide will show you how to use Joomla administrator.
+This JovialGuide will show you how to use the Joomla administrator 2019.

 Table of Contents